NormanLo4319/SFSU_Faculty_Training/README.md

 # Economic Faculty Training

 ## Objective:
-Review different programming languages (R and Python) for developing statistical analysis courses.
-Using different examples to demonstrate the use of R and Python.
-Examples are used to demonstrate hypothesis testing, data visualization, descriptive statistic, and simple regression modeling.
+Review different programming languages (Stata, R, and Python) for developing statistical analysis courses.
+Using different examples to demonstrate the use of the statistical packages.
+Examples used in this training demonstrate hypothesis testing, data visualization, descriptive statistic, linear regression model, and logistic regression model.

 ## Installation Instruction:
 Basic use of R and Python in Anaconda Environment